Best Nutrition for PCOS Patients Wanting to Lose Weight

 A good rule of thumb is to stick with a small-to-moderate portion (or about 1 cup or 1 fistful) of complex carbohydrates at each meal, rather than eating large portions of carbs sporadically throughout the day.

-Priority #5: Focus on heart-healthy fats
+Focus on heart-healthy fats

 Research suggests that individuals with PCOS may have a different reaction to saturated fats than individuals without PCOS, and that the consumption of saturated fats may worsen inflammation in women with PCOS.
 This effect may be even greater in women with PCOS who also have obesity.

-While this research is still emerging, there is strong evidence that suggests the consumption of heart-healthy fats, particularly omega-3 fatty acids, have a beneficial effect on PCOS symptoms, as well as generally supporting other areas of health, such as heart health.
-Omega-3 fatty acids—a particular type of polyunsaturated fat—reduce pro-inflammatory proteins, increase insulin sensitivity, and reduce the body’s creation of LDL (the “bad”) cholesterol.
-In one study, supplementation of omega-3 fatty acids for six months decreased lipid profiles and waist circumference in women with PCOS.
 Consuming two 4-ounce servings of fatty fish (like salmon, trout, or tuna) per week is enough to meet your omega-3 needs.
 Sea algae and algal oil are also great sources for vegans, vegetarians, or individuals who are allergic to fish.
 Other plant forms of omega-3 fatty acids (like ground flaxseeds or flaxseed oil, chia seeds, hemp seeds, or walnuts) are also good plant-based omega-3 options, but these are harder to convert to the form that is most biologically available to the body, so more of them is often needed.

 Other heart-healthy fats beyond those that are rich in omega-3 fatty acids include avocados, olive oil, nuts, and seeds.

-Priority #6: Be mindful of alcohol
+Be mindful of alcohol

 A number of studies have suggested that alcohol may impact how the body processes the hormone estrogen and may lead to increased estrogen levels.
-Women with PCOS may experience imbalances in the ratio of the hormones estrogen to progesterone and research suggests that alcohol intake may further aggravate this imbalance.
+Women with PCOS may experience imbalances in the ratio of the hormones estrogen to progesterone, and research suggests that alcohol intake may further aggravate this imbalance.
 Moreover, alcohol also interferes with blood sugar levels.
 Moderate amounts of alcohol can increase blood sugar, while excessive amounts can have the opposite effect and lead to abnormally low blood sugar levels.

 Move Your Body